epleaner/collage/PROJECT_PLAN.md

 - Add support for layer masks and blending modes
 - Consider adding audio visualization features
 - Plan for future expansion of pattern types and effects
+- Use browser's IndexedDB for storing larger media files
+- Implement proper cleanup for media resources

 ## Setup Progress
 - [x] Initialized React + TypeScript project with Vite